alexwu77/web_programming/day05/README.md

     * Bonus: user reviews and ratings
   * Use interaction - user can interact with the item in the detail list.
 The item could be a product, a blog post, a flight ticket, and will require different interaction.
   * Result / history page - the user can see the result of their prior interaction in a result / history page.
 This could be a shopping cart, a bookmark collection etc. There could be one or more results.
 User should be allowed to manage their results (e.g. remove an item from the shopping cart, deleting a bookmark)
+  * Bonus: any other features you can think of that will improve UX.
 * An admin application to:
   * Protected by admin passwords
   * Add / delete items.
 An item should have: